Welcome to the New Site!

 If you didn’t experience some sort of major change in your life over the last 24 months, were you even living on planet Earth?
 Change is unavoidable even in the best of times.
 Throw in a global pandemic and massive shift in the way we value workers and generally treat our fellow citizens and, yeah …. it’s a doozy of a time to be alive.

-And then … well, you know what happened.
+And then … well, you know what happened next.
 It started innocently enough.
 A few people here and there wearing masks at the grocery store or in Target.
 Not unusual at all during winter in San Francisco, actually.
 Then there were the rumblings and murmurings.
 Some new flu in Asia.
 It might be serious.
 It might be nothing.
 Hand sanitizing stations started popping up everywhere, along with people in surgical gloves who didn’t seem to understand how gloves even work.
 Large events started canceling and businesses suggested staying home.
 The AmEx food event for 150 people that I was scheduled to shoot was suddenly canceled.
 Within days, the remaining shoots I had scheduled for March were canceled.
 By the end of the week, and with the announcement of the San Francisco Bay Area being the first metropolitan area in the country to go into lockdown, all my shoots until the end of the year were canceled.
-I was now on an early and indefinitely extended maternity leave.
+I was now on an early and indefinite maternity leave.

 To be totally honest, I welcomed it at first.
 I’ve been working since I was 15 and supporting myself since I was 18.
 It was kind of nice to have a completely legitimate excuse NOT to work.
 I was fortunate enough to be in a position, thanks to savings and a husband who’s business continued without interruption, to take time to reconsider what I actually wanted to do in life.
-I’d been operating as a solopreneur for over eight years at that point and as much as I still loved photography (a love which has only grown since I’ve slowed down and returned to film during COVID), I wasn’t so sure I loved shooting for other people.
+I’d been operating as a solopreneur for over eight years at that point and as much as I still loved photography (a love which has only grown since I’ve slowed down and returned to film during COVID), I wasn’t so sure I loved shooting other people.
 If I’m being real with myself, I was feeling very uninspired and mechanical in my work.

 So I stopped shooting.